jfrancai/zet/220929093512/README.md

 		virtual ICoffee	*makecoffee(std::string const &type) = 0;
 }
 ```

-> Do not use attributs inside interfaces.
+> An interface defines a class behavior.
+Do not use attributes inside interfaces and prefixe the interface name with an ``I``.

 More details : [Abstract base classes](https://cplusplus.com/doc/tutorial/polymorphism/)

-    #tags
+    #cpp #polymorphism #class #virtual #interfaces